-Many thanks to the Company's Principal Advisor, Reporting Accountant, Solicitors and Company Secretary for helping to finalise and submit our Proposed Regularization Plan to Bursa Securities.
+I am also grateful and thankful to the Company's Principal Advisor, Reporting Accountant, Solicitors and Company Secretary who have worked under tremendous amount of pressure to ensure the smooth completion of the Plan.

 On behalf of the Board, I wish to express our gratitude and utmost appreciation to the Securities Commission, Bursa Malaysia Securities Berhad and other authorities for their invaluable advice and assistance, our clients, bankers, suppliers, business associates and shareholders for their continuous support and confidence in the Group.